danielatrivella/NP3_MS_Workflow/README.md

     - *\-b, \-\-metadata* \<file\>\     : path to the metadata table CSV file.
 Used to retrieve the biocorrelation groups
     - *\-c, \-\-count_file_path* \<file\> : path to the count table CSV file

-- **mn** [options] : Step 10: This command runs the creation of a molecular network of similarity based on the pairwise spectra similarity value above the given similarity cut-off.
-Then, a filter is applied on this network to limit the number of neighbors of each node (number of links) to the top K most similar ones and to limit the size of the components to a maximum number of nodes.
-The final filtered network contains components that represent the most analogous spectra, possible connecting spectra from similar chemical classes.
+- **mn** [options] : Step 10: This command runs the creation of a spectra similarity molecular network (SSMN) which connects spectra based on the pairwise spectra similarity value above the given similarity cut-off.
+Then, a filter is applied on this network to remove links between spectra that have less peaks in common than the minimum number of matched peaks, to limit the number of neighbors of each node (number of links) to the top K most similar ones and to limit the size of the components to a maximum number of nodes.
+The final filtered SSMN contains components that represent the most analogous spectra, possible connecting spectra from similar chemical classes.
+At the end, a [M+H]⁺ analysis is executed if IVAMN is present, and results in the protonated IVAMN and protonated SSMN filtered.
     - List of mandatory options:
     - *\-o, \-\-output_path* \<path\>       : path to the output data folder, inside the outs directory of the clustering result folder.
 It should contain the 'molecular_networking' folder and inside it the 'similarity_tables' folder.
 The job name will be extracted from here